Mohamed-Salah20/simple-store/README.md

 cheack your environment setup
 ----------
-#first make sure that php 7.3^ is installed
+#first make sure that php 7.3^ & mysql are installed

 php -v
+mysql --version

 #if not then install xampp https://www.apachefriends.org/